jharwell/sierra/docs/src/startup.rst

    - Where it is running/how to run experiments: ``--execenv``.
 See :ref:`plugins/execenv` for available plugins.

-   - What controller to run: ``--controller``.
-See :ref:`tutorials/project/main-config` for details on how valid controllers are defined for a :term:`Project`.
+   - What controller/algorithm to run: ``--controller``.
+See :ref:`tutorials/project/config` for details on how ``--controller`` can be used to declaratively drive experiment generation for a :term:`Project`.
 Project dependent.

    - How large the arena should be (for example), etc., which can be drawn from ``--scenario``, or the batch criteria.